FrailAaaa/CMPT371_A3_ProjectTitle/README.md

 7. Academic Integrity & References

-RUBRIC NOTE: List all references used and help you got.

 Code Origin:
 The socket structure and GUI integration were developed based on course concepts and lectures.
 All networking logic, threading, and application functionality were implemented independently.